jinq0123/grpc-lua/README.md

 Building with Lua51 or LuaJIT library should succeed.
 [LuaPbIntf](https://github.com/jinq0123/LuaPbIntf), which is used to encode and decode protobuf messages, need to be recompiled with Lua51 or LuaJIT.

+If you are using grpc only as client, [grpc-tolua](https://github.com/jinq0123/grpc-tolua) is another option.